emqx/blog/en/201909/bridging-mosquitto-to-emqx-cluster.md

 Configuring Mosquitto's bridging requires modifying the `mosquitto.conf` file after installation.
 For each bridge, the basic content that needs to be configured is:

-- the address and port of the remote EMQ X server;
+- the address and port of the remote EMQX server;
 - MQTT protocol parameters, such as protocol version, keepalive, clean_session, etc. (if not configured, the default value is used);
-- Client login information required by EMQ X;
+- Client login information required by EMQX;
 - the topic of the message that needs to be bridged;
 - Configure bridging topic mapping (no mapping by default).